 Is your dog in need of a haircut or bath?
-While there are many good reasons to groom your pet regularly, an inexperienced groomer, or even a well-meaning pet parent who decides to give grooming a try, can do a lot of damage if he or she isn’t careful.
+While there are many good reasons to groom your pet regularly, a well-meaning but inexperienced pet parent who decides to give at-home grooming a try can do damage if they aren’t careful.

-Here are five things that may sound like a good idea when it comes to grooming but, in reality, should be avoided at all costs:
+We spoke to pet grooming experts about six common dog grooming mistakes that may sound like a good idea when it comes to grooming but should be avoided at all costs.

 Shaving Your Dog in Summer